Rendez/node-dropbox/Readme.md

 NodeJs Dropbox API Client
 ===

+**ATTENTION:** This project is deprecated and won't work with the current Dropbox API.
+Use it as inspiration when forking for a new project.
+If you wish to be the maintainer write me.

 __node-dropbox__ is a Client providing communication between NodeJS and the __Dropbox API__ version 0 (and soon to be version 1).

 The implementation's client contains full API coverage as in Dropbox's web docs, mobile docs might include some extra functionality and URLs; not discarded as to implemented soon. __node-oauth__ is the middleware used to perform the OAuth 1.0 requests.